macsj200/DevSetup/README.md

 CodeHubSetup
 ============

-Setup instructions and files for the CodeHub course
+Setup instructions and files for me